 - Property crimes like theft or larceny.

-When you do a criminal history search, you will not see if they has had any moving violations, like:
+When you do a criminal history search, you will not see if they have had any moving violations, like:

 - Tickets for speeding.